Whats in this section?

 How to get your social care assessment

 Your local Adult Social Care team is responsible for care needs assessments, so contact them to arrange your assessment.
-They might ask you to fill in a form online, or they might arrange a phone call or meeting with you.
+For example, they might ask you to fill in a form online or arrange a phone call or meeting with you.

 What happens after my care assessment?

-After your social care assessment, you will be told whether you are eligible for support from the council.
+After your social care assessment, the Adult Social Care representative will tell you whether you are eligible for support from the council.